 The Wyoming Supreme Court distinguished its previous ruling in Hopper v.
 All Pet Animal Clinic, Inc., 861 P.2d 531 (Wyo.
 1993), which required separate consideration, other than continued at-will employment, for a non-compete agreement, noting “there is a fundamental difference between non-competition agreements and intellectual property assignment agreements,” and that the stability of the business community is served by not requiring additional consideration for intellectual property assignments.
 Preston, 277 P.3d at 87.

 I am boggled to understand what the “fundamental difference” is between non-compete agreements and intellectual property assignment agreements.
-The whole point of an invention assignment agreements is to force employer control of ability to prevent inventors and others from exploiting an invention in competition with the employer’s own interest in exploiting the invention.
+The whole point of an invention assignment agreement is to enable an employer to prevent inventors and others from exploiting an invention in competition with the employer’s own interest in exploiting the invention.

 Before university administrators breathe a fickle sigh of relief, we should recognize that university faculty–at least those with tenure or in a tenure track–are not at-will employees.
 For their research, they might not be employees at all–they aren’t assignable to research tasks and are not hired to invent, the university does not control their choice of research or collaborators or publication or disclosure.
 Surely they are not at-will employees.
 The university cannot “let them go” on a whim–and certainly therefore not on a whim tied to not assigning their inventions to the university–as if they were at-will employees after all.